10 Secluded Cabins in Vermont to Escape with Your Dog

 Cozy Log Cabin in Londonderry, Vermont

-Stratton, Bromley, and Magic Mountain are all close by for skiing and snowboarding.
+Stratton, Bromley, and Magic Mountain are all nearby for skiing and snowboarding.
 After your winter adventures, you can cozy up next to the fireplace with a mug of cocoa for that quintessential Vermont experience.

 Best time to visit this Vermont log cabin: summer, fall, or winter would all be amazing here.